Find Grad Schools

 11 Yearly Graduations

 New England Institute of Technology is the 10th most popular school in the nation for students seeking a master's degree in construction management.
-The average in-state tuition for full-time undergraduates is $33,225 per year, while in-state graduate students, on average, pay $15,000 per year.
+Roughly 2,000 attend the school each year.
+The average in-state tuition for full-time undergraduates is $32,100 per year, while in-state graduate students, on average, pay $15,000 per year.
 During the most recent year for which we have data, 11 people received their master's degree in construction management from New England Tech.
-Those who complete their master's degree in construction management at New England Institute of Technology make a median salary of 92,827.
+Of these students, 25% were women and 8% were members of underrepresented racial-ethnic groups.

 #12